duttalab/duttalab.github.io/dnn/lecture_mlp.md

 # Introduction
 Artificial neural networks have near revolutionized big data analytics.
-In this course we will apply deep learning to some speech and natural language processing tasks.
-Students will be exposed to various types of network architectures such as Convolutional Neural Networks, Recurrent Neural Networks, Autoencoders, LSTMs, Generalized Adversarial Networks.
-We will also learn to execute training and testing data with these architectures with TensorFlow.
+How are these networks used for natural language processing tasks.
+Types of network architectures such as Convolutional Neural Networks, Recurrent Neural Networks, Autoencoders, LSTMs, Generalized Adversarial Networks.

 # What do we mean by neural networks?